avirakesh/bedside-pi/README.md

   2. Move the files to your web server:

-    Copy the downloaded / cloned files to the root your web server.
+    Copy the downloaded/cloned files to the root your web server.
     For Raspberry Pi, the default location is **/var/www/html/**

   3. Test the web server: